tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ### Putting it all together

-The first round, our player will just pick a choice at random and return an empty memory.
+In the first round, our player will just pick a choice at random and return an empty memory.

 ``` haskell
 play Nothing = (Scissors, "") -- Chosen at random!